 - Some men leak urine (urinary incontinence) after HIFU.
 This is more likely if you’ve already had external beam radiotherapy.

 - You may leak urine when you cough, sneeze or exercise (stress incontinence).

 - If your urethra, which is the tube you urinate through, or the opening of your bladder becomes narrow (a stricture), you may find it difficult to empty your bladder.

 - Some men need to urinate more often than usual (frequency).

 - You may have a sudden urge to urinate (urgency).

-Talk to your doctor or nurse if you have any urinary problems.
-They may refer you to an NHS continence service, run by nurses and physiotherapists who specialise in urinary problems.
+Talk to your doctor or nurse if you have any urinary problems, as there are things that can help.
+They may also refer you to an NHS continence service, run by nurses and physiotherapists who specialise in urinary problems.

 Read more about urinary problems and how to manage them.